baswerc/routes/README.md

 ### Example Five: Method Parameter Patterns
 Method parameter patterns are specified by an empty set of curly brackets _{}_.
 When these are used it means the pattern to be used should be inferred from the method parameter this pattern value is mapped to.
 The method parameter type must be one of the standard types defined in the previous section (Boolean, Byte, Short, Integer, Long, etc.) and it must be present in the method declaration.
-A Routes exception will be thrown when the RoutingTable is built if a method parameter pattern is specified in the path or parameter section and there is no matching method parameter.
+An exception will be thrown when _{}_ is used in the path or parameter section and there is no matching method parameter.
 For example the following routes class is invalid.
 ```Java
 @Routes("/invalid")
 public class InvalidRoutes